Mike LaFleur

-Michael Dennis LaFleur (born March 3, 1987) is an American professional football coach who is the offensive coordinator for the Los Angeles Rams of the National Football League (NFL).
-He previously has served as an assistant coach for the Atlanta Falcons, the Cleveland Browns and the San Francisco 49ers, and as offensive coordinator of the New York Jets.
+Michael Dennis LaFleur (born March 3, 1987) is an American professional football coach who is the head coach for the Arizona Cardinals of the National Football League (NFL).
+He previously served as the offensive coordinator for the Los Angeles Rams from 2023 to 2025.
+LaFleur played college football at Elmhurst University and has previously served as an assistant coach for the Atlanta Falcons, the Cleveland Browns, the San Francisco 49ers, the New York Jets and the Los Angeles Rams.
+He is the younger brother of Green Bay Packers head coach Matt LaFleur.

-Playing career
+Early life and career

-Mike LaFleur attended Elmhurst University (formerly Elmhurst College) and played quarterback for the Bluejays in 2006 and 2007.
-LaFleur started all ten games at safety for the Bluejays in 2008.
+Mike LaFleur attended Elmhurst College (now Elmhurst University), playing football for the Bluejays from 2005 to 2008.
+After playing quarterback for his first three seasons, LaFleur moved to the defensive side of the ball as a senior, starting all ten games at safety for the Bluejays in 2008.
 He was a team captain and a three-time letter winner at Elmhurst.

 Coaching career

-Early years
+Early career

 Mike LaFleur started his coaching career in 2009 as an offensive assistant for the Elmhurst Bluejays.
 LaFleur next coached at Saint Joseph's from 2010 to 2012 before accepting an offensive coordinator position with Davidson in 2013.

 Cleveland Browns

 LaFleur accepted his first NFL position as an offensive intern in 2014 for the Cleveland Browns under offensive coordinator Kyle Shanahan.